Welcome to the 2016-2017 Academic Year!

 Other significant projects include investments in energy savings, improved campus lighting, and parking lot renovations.
 Read a complete wrap-up of all of the summer constructions activities.

 We are currently working with the state of Michigan in planning our next major construction project, the renovation of Strong Hall, part of the Science Complex.
 The project will begin in 2017 and as soon as we have final details we will share them with the campus community.

 New student lounge

 I am pleased to announce that a new student lounge, The Intersection, will open on the second floor of the Student Center.
 This space is intended for all students to gather, with a focus on our underrepresented populations.
 It will be an inclusive space that supports our diverse student body by providing a place for students to come together to be empowered, create community, and grow.
-The Diversity and Community Involvement (DCI) Office will manage this space, as The Intersection is closely aligned with the structure of DCI’s four centers: Women’s Resource Center; Lesbian, Gay, Bisexual and Transgender Resource Center; Vision Volunteer Center; and the Center for Multicultural Affairs.
+The Diversity and Community Involvement (DCI) Office will manage this space, as The Intersection is closely aligned with the structure of DCI’s four centers: Women’s Resource Center; Lesbian, Gay, Bisexual and Transgender Resource Center; Vision Volunteer Center; and the Center of Race & Ethnicity.
 A formal dedication and opening will take place on Wednesday, September 21 at 11 a.m.
 The campus community is invited to participate in this important celebration.